 Rocks will look more natural if at least 1/3 of the rock's height is partially buried in the soil.
 Place the broadest side down in the soil and slant all of the rocks at a similar angle so that the tips point slightly up to direct water back toward the plants.
 This will help conserve water and help prevent erosion.

 Last spring my husband and I decided our front yard needed some landscaping.
 Instead of hiring a professional we decided to give it a go and we built our own rockery.
-We had a load of rocks, a load of fill dirt and a load of bark delivered to our house.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 What other plants can I plant with hen and chicks?
 I am trying to make a rock garden.

 Sedum ground cover. http://www.outs lacombianum.html